yracnet/vite-plugin-api-routes/packages/plugin/README.md

     └── POST.js
 ```

-The directory tree will be export to specifict methods
+The directory tree will be mapped to specific methods.

 ```log
 USE     /api/                 src/api-isolated/USE.js